Skip to Content

 When you implement a one-piece body, you can decrease the amount of hardware which results in a much more rigid and durable design.
 At the same time, you also find yourself with a lightweight reel that doesn’t fall short in terms of design and comfort.

 The new 2019 design is part of the LT line of reels, which stands for “light and tough.”
-The ultimate goal of these reels is to be able to maintain a high level of performance and durability while implementing more features of comfort and smoothness.
+The ultimate goal of these reels is to maintain a high level of performance and durability while implementing more features of comfort and smoothness.

 Additionally, the monocoque design allows you to have a larger drive gear inside the body.
-This means you get a larger gear even though you’re using a smaller body.
-The gear inside is larger in diameter by 2%, and it’s also 20% thicker.
+This means you get a larger gear despite using a more petite body.
+The gear inside is more significant in diameter by 2%, and it’s also 20% thicker.

 Having an internal gear system that is more substantial offers increased strength and torque when battling a fish.
 This monocoque body is the primary feature that separates the 2019 Daiwa Certate from all its predecessors and competitors.
 You get a much stronger and more durable reel while having something light and comfortable enough to fish with all day.